EldarSiradjov/Milkomeda/MilkomedaRuleBook.md

     1. **Gain Income:**
         * Gain 3 of each resource type (Logistic, Economic, Strategic, Scientific) from your Homeworld.
         * For each *other* Sector Card you control, gain resources matching the **`values`** shown on that card.
-        * If you control an M-Brain, each controlled sector adjacent to it generates 1 additional resource of your choice.
+        * If you control an M-Brain, for each sector you control that is adjacent to the M-Brain's sector, gain 1 additional resource **of your choice**.
         * Update Storage Card.
     2. **Choose Main Core Action:** Select one of the 4 Core Actions (Explore, Move, Build, Attack) on your Action Display card *that is different from the action you took as your main action last turn* (unless M-Brain allows repeat).
 Place your Action Marker on the chosen action.
     3. **Pay Main Action Cost:** Pay any resource costs associated with the chosen main Core Action.
 Adjust trackers on Storage Card.